Post by Samsunflower1232 on Jun 7, 2006 20:26:39 GMT -5

-On the flipside, the stays also seem to help some of my older lusty plastic lasses get into a few of the less generously cut outfits.
+On th' flipside, th' stays also seem to help some o' my older lusty plastic lasses get into a few o' th' less generously cut outfits.

 This.
 I have the Mattel undergarments but a PM doll.
 Apart from Lissie's Christmas dress that I got with her, most of her outfits are the Mattel versions: the stays come in handy to help her squeeze into the clothes that might otherwise not do up.